Jguer/yay/README.md

 makepkg -si
 ```

+Note: If you are having an issue with `makepkg` ensure you have the `base-devel` packages installed.

+`pacman -S base-devel`

 ## Support

 All support related to Yay should be requested via GitHub issues.
 Since Yay is not